 How To Make Vegetarian Chili

-Step Three: Give all the chili ingredients a stir, cover with a lid, and bring the pot up to a boil.
+Step Five: Give everything a stir, cover with a lid, and bring the pot up to a boil.
 Once it is boiling, reduce the heat to medium-low and let the chili simmer for 30-35 minutes or until the squash is tender and the chili has thickened.
-Enjoy with your favorite chili toppings!

 Storing Leftovers